-In addition to supplier scorecard performance, flags are being used to immediately identify any areas of concerns or non-compliances in the supplier responses.
-These flags can also be used to define high risk suppliers where action plans need to be put in place to remediate risk.
+In addition to supplier scorecard performance, flags are being used to immediately identify any areas of concerns or non-compliance in the supplier responses.
+These flags can also be used to define high-risk suppliers where action plans need to be put in place to remediate risk.

 The SupplierPortal audit function is used by the information security team to carry out detailed supplier assessments.
 This provides a documented record and report of the assessment for reference during the ISO 27001 certification process.

 Bird & Bird now have a supplier management tool in place that supports their requirements for continual supplier engagement, ongoing assessment, and an efficient annual audit cycle.
 They have the flexibility to amend the assessment content as they see fit, and to add requirements if a supplier’s services evolve.